Andrew Vaughn Player Props: White Sox vs. Brewers

-The Chicago White Sox, including Andrew Vaughn and his .500 slugging percentage over his past 10 games, take on starting pitcher Brandon Woodruff and the Milwaukee Brewers at Guaranteed Rate Field, Saturday at 7:15 PM ET.
+The Chicago White Sox, including Andrew Vaughn (batting .270 in his past 10 games, with a double, two home runs and four RBI), take on starter Freddy Peralta and the Milwaukee Brewers at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with an RBI) against the Brewers.
+In his last game he had a hitless performance (0-for-4) against the Brewers.

 Andrew Vaughn Game Info & Props vs. the Brewers